 1. Tell me a little about yourself?

 Your interviewer should already know quite a bit about you.
-They aren’t looking for you to read them your resume, instead they are looking for a summary of your experience that shows what an excellent fit you are for the position.
+They aren’t looking for you to read them your resume.
+Instead, they are looking for a summary of your experience that shows your excellent fit for the position.

 2. What interests you about this job?